-Transfer Students, including those students applying to the traditional or non-traditional programs must have all official high school and college transcript(s) sent to MCC.
+Transfer Students, including those students applying to the On-Campus or Thunder Online programs must have all official high school and college transcript(s) sent to MCC.
 The official transcript should indicate the status of the student with the college most recently attended.
 Transcripts "issued to student" are not official.